 What is a KPI?
 A KPI is short for Key Performance Indicator.
 It’s a measurable, ambitious goal that you can apply to a specific area of your business, or a specific person.
 You can read a little more about KPI’s here.

 Don’t be afraid to challenge remote workers with new or increased KPI’s.
 For example, if you have a customer service rep who is consistently answering 20 tickets every day, you may want to move their KPI to 30 instead.
 Just make sure they understand that the increased expectations come with increased rewards.
 Managing remote workers in this way provides consistent motivation to improve.

 Tie performance to incentives

 Related to KPI’s, don’t forget to tie stellar performance to incentives.
-This keeps employees feeling motivated and appreciated.
-For example, you could ask your employee to complete more within their allotted time, but tie that successful completion to a target bonus.
+This keeps workers feeling motivated and appreciated.
+For example, you could ask the worker to complete more within their allotted time, but tie that successful completion to a target bonus.
 You could also provide special commissions for increased sales and referrals.

-If an employee’s performance consistently gets better even without an incentive, you should still be sure to send some appreciation their way (via public recognition, raises, etc.).
+If a worker’s performance consistently gets better even without an incentive, you should still be sure to send some appreciation their way (via public recognition, raises, etc.).
 The positive motivation will encourage them to keep up the good work and ensure that they feel recognized.
-It’s also a great way to retain remote employees.
+It’s also a great way to retain remote workers.

 Have you had any experience managing remote workers?
 What are the best ways you’ve found to push them to become better?